Finding Pet-Friendly Housing

 1. Plan early.
 It may take many calls before you find a landlord who'll accept your pets, but just be polite and persistent and hopefully soon you'll find just the right place.

 2. Contact individual landlords.
 It may be easier to persuade an individual homeowner who’s renting their home to accept your pets than it will with large complexes that tend to have may more rigid rules.
-You can also visit the MSPCA for a list of pet-friendly apartment complexes or click on the following links:
+You can also visit the MSPCA for a list of pet-friendly apartment complexes or search for pet-friendly rentals on sites like Zillow.